MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ```

 > [!NOTE]
-> [Selection expressions](#selection-expressions) for calculation groups can be used to implement automatic currency conversion on calculation groups, removing the need to have two seperate calculation items.
+> [Selection expressions](#selection-expressions) for calculation groups can be used to implement automatic currency conversion on calculation groups, removing the need to have two separate calculation items.

 The format string expression must return a scalar string.
 It uses the new [SELECTEDMEASUREFORMATSTRING](/dax/selectedmeasureformatstring-function-dax) function to revert to the base measure format string if there are multiple currencies in filter context.